Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 *  Overlaying and subsetting raster stacks and points,

-The following examples should provide some ideas about how to program these steps using the shortest possible syntax running the fastest and most robust algorithms.
+The following examples should provide some ideas about how to program these steps using the most concise possible syntax running the fastest and most robust algorithms.
 Raster data can often be very large (e.g. millions of pixels) so processing large stacks of remote sensing scenes in R needs to be planned carefully.
 The complete R tutorial you can download from the **[github repository](https://github.com/envirometrix/PredictiveSoilMapping)**.
 Instructions on how to install and set-up all software used in this example can be found in the software installation chapter \@ref(software).

 ### Converting polygon maps to rasters